 Our recommendations are:

-- Deploy PowerShell v5, built into Windows 10.
+- Deploy PowerShell v5.1 (or newer), built into Windows 10.
 Alternatively, you can deploy the Windows Management Framework, available down to and including Windows 7 / Windows Server 2008r2.

 - Enable, and collect PowerShell logs, optionally including Protected Event Logging.
 Incorporate these logs into your signatures, hunting, and incident response workflows.